Information about corona

 Students who have stayed within the last 14 days in an area which was designated as a risk area by the Robert Koch Institute at the time of their stay or which has been designated as such within 14 days thereafter may not enter the university within a period of 14 days of leaving this area.
 This general ruling of the Bavarian State Ministry of Health and Care and the State Ministry of Science and Art shall apply from 18 March 2020.

-In any of the above cases, please notify Human Resources via the following email address: firstname.lastname@example.org.
+In all the above cases, please contact the Human Resources Department at the following e-mail address: email@example.com.

 Please understand that, until further notice, no business trips will be approved for employees of the University of Augsburg.